Confidentiality & Patient Privacy

 We reserve the right to change this Notice at any time.
 We reserve the right to make the revised or changed Notice effective for medical information we already have about you as well as any information we receive in the future.
 The Notice currently in effect will be posted in public areas within the Health System.
 In addition, the next time you register at or are admitted to the Health System for treatment or health care services as an in-patient or out-patient, we will offer you a copy of the Notice currently in effect.

 If you believe your privacy rights have been violated, you may file a complaint with the Health System or with the Secretary of the Department of Health and Human Services.
 To file a complaint with the Health System, you must submit your complaint in writing to 1309 Sheldon Rd., Grand Haven, MI 49417.
-If you wish to discuss your complaint, you may call the Quality Management Patient Satisfaction Director at 616-847-5569.
+If you wish to discuss your complaint, you may call the Patient Satisfaction Coordinator, Jackie Hansen, at 616-847-5569.
 You will not be retaliated against in any way for filing a complaint.

 North Ottawa Community Health System is committed to protecting medical information about you.
 This Notice describes the Health System's privacy practices and that of all its departments and units, all employees, staff, volunteers, other Health System personnel, and services of the Health System.
 Your personal doctor may have different policies or notices regarding the doctor's use and disclosure of your medical information created in the doctor's office or clinic.